kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

 Open up the portrait version of activity_creature.xml.

 To connect the XML file to the viewmodel, you need to wrap the root layout in a layout tag.
-With cursor on the root ConstraintLayout, hit option+return on Mac or Alt+Enter on PC and choose "Convert to data binding layout" from the popup menu.
+With the cursor on the root ConstraintLayout, hit option+return on Mac or Alt+Enter on PC and choose "Convert to data binding layout" from the popup menu.

 This will add a layout tag wrapper and also a data tag to the layout file.